-We have audited the annual financial statements of MOBOTIX AG, Winnweiler-Langmeil, which comprise the balance sheet as at 30 September 2023, and the income statement for the fiscal year from 1 October 2022 to 30 September 2023, and notes to the financial statements, including the recognition and measurement policies presented therein.
-In addition, we have audited the management report of MOBOTIX AG, which has been combined with the consolidated management report, for the fiscal year from 1 October 2022 to 30 September 2023.
+We have audited the consolidated financial statements of MOBOTIX AG, Winnweiler-Langmeil, and its subsidiaries (the Group), which comprise the consolidated balance sheet as at 30 September 2023, the consolidated income statement, the consolidated cash flow statement and the development of Group equity for the fiscal year from 1 October 2022 to 30 September 2023, and the notes to the consolidated financial statements, including a summary of significant accounting policies.
+In addition, we have audited the consolidated management report of MOBOTIX AG, which has been combined with the management report of the Company, for the fiscal year from 1 October 2022 to 30 September 2023.